m5stack/uiflow-micropython/docs/en/units/dualbutton.rst

 .. method:: Dual_Button.setCallback()

-    Gets the status value of the key.
+    Execute the program when the key is pressed.

     UIFLOW2: